chinapedia/wikipedia.abstract.en/Page/Medicine.md

 Institutions

-Pellegrinaio_Santa_Maria_della_Scala_n5.jpg, fresco by Domenico di Bartolo, 1441–1442]] Contemporary medicine is in general conducted within health care systems.
+, fresco by Domenico di Bartolo, 1441–1442]] Contemporary medicine is in general conducted within health care systems.
 Legal, credentialing and financing frameworks are established by individual governments, augmented on occasion by international organizations, such as churches.
 The characteristics of any given health care system have significant impact on the way medical care is provided.

 From ancient times, Christian emphasis on practical charity gave rise to the development of systematic nursing and hospitals and the Catholic Church today remains the largest non-government provider of medical services in the world.[16]
 Advanced industrial countries (with the exception of the United States)[17][18] and many developing countries provide medical services through a system of universal health care that aims to guarantee care for all through a single-payer health care system, or compulsory private or co-operative health insurance.
 This is intended to ensure that the entire population has access to medical care on the basis of need rather than ability to pay.
 Delivery may be via private medical practices or by state-owned hospitals and clinics, or by charities, most commonly by a combination of all three.

 Most tribal societies provide no guarantee of healthcare for the population as a whole.
 In such societies, healthcare is available to those that can afford to pay for it or have self-insured it (either directly or as part of an employment contract) or who may be covered by care financed by the government or tribe directly.

-Drug_ampoule_JPN.jpgs]]
+s]]

 Transparency of information is another factor defining a delivery system.
 Access to information on conditions, treatments, quality, and pricing greatly affects the choice by patients/consumers and, therefore, the incentives of medical professionals.
 While the US healthcare system has come under fire for lack of openness,[19] new legislation may encourage greater openness.
 There is a perceived tension between the need for transparency on the one hand and such issues as patient confidentiality and the possible exploitation of information for commercial gain on the other.